Contents

 • Pros:

-• Extremely low thread switching overhead, capable of handling a large number of I/O operations with high efficiency.
+• Extremely low context switching overhead, capable of handling a large number of I/O operations with high efficiency.

-• Operates on a single thread, so there are no race condition issues.
+• Operates on a single thread, so there are no OS-level race condition issues (though application-layer race conditions are still possible if not careful).

 • Cons:

-• Requires using async/await syntax and corresponding asynchronous library support (like aiohttp).
+• Requires using async/await syntax and corresponding asynchronous library support (like aiohttp, asyncpg).

 Comparison Summary